Consent-Management-Platform/checkstyle-config/README.md

 ## Technologies
 [Checkstyle](https://checkstyle.org/) is a development tool that can be used to automatically validate whether Java code adheres to specified code style rules, which reduces the effort to maintain consistent coding standards.

-[GitHub Packages](https://docs.github.com/en/packages) is used to publish the Checkstyle config files for consumption by other Java projects.

 [Gradle](https://docs.gradle.org) is used to build the project and manage package dependencies.

+[Gradle Plugin Portal](https://plugins.gradle.org) is used to publish the plugin for use by other Java Gradle projects.

 ## License
 The code in this project is released under the [GPL-3.0 License](LICENSE).